nunovieira220/changelogger/README.md

 # Changelogger

-Tool to generate changelog based on pull requests between tags.
+Tool to generate changelog based on pull requests between tags on a Github repository.

 ## Download tool